-American truck manufacturers have never shown any interest offering four-wheel-drive versions of their full-size vans, citing too small of a market.
+American truck manufacturers have never shown any interest in offering four-wheel-drive versions of their full-size vans, citing too small of a market.
 That’s where Quigley Motor Company steps in.
-This OEM company created a nice niche for themselves converting Ford, GMC, and more recently Nissan vans and “cut-a-way” chassis (the front cab-only vans used in motor home and big box conversions) to four wheel drive.
+This OEM company created a nice niche for themselves converting Ford, GMC, and more recently Nissan vans and “cut-a-way” chassis (the front cab-only vans used in motor home and big-box conversions) to four-wheel drive.
 While the bulk of Quigley’s business is for commercial companies, they also do a fair number of consumer conversions each year.

 The private seller states that his van has just over 117K original miles.
 The driver’s seat needs immediate upholstery attention; our bet is a better condition seat can be easily sourced from a local dismantler.
 The van comes equipped with a modern stereo and while the seller can keep the change in the cup holder, make sure you negotiate keeping the air valve bleeders shown; those make it easy to “air down” the van’s tires to 12-15psi for sand driving!

 The private seller states the 5.4 liter V8 “runs and drives great.”
 We recommend looking carefully at the engine and pulling a CarFax to ensure this engine has been maintained properly as any signs of deferred maintenance on this three-valve engine can be costly.
 The seller states that in addition to a brake job, he just replaced the inner and outer front bearings, the inner and outer front axle seals, and the left front axle.
 The seller confirms that the B.F.
 Goodrich Mud Terrain tires are 33” diameter.
 Unlike the sea of SUVs to choose from, this 4×4 van will make the perfect off-roader or overland vehicle with plenty of room to spare.
 Good luck with the sale!